How to Calculate How Big a Generator You Need to Prepare for an Emergency

-When the electricity goes out, an emergency generator can power your home without having to put your life on hold.
-Are you googling, “How big of a generator do I need?”
-Here’s how to find the answer.
+When the electricity goes out, an emergency generator can power a home so that essential tasks aren’t put on hold.
+Luckily, homeowners who are wondering “How big of a generator do I need?” can easily find the answer.

 Q: Last year, we endured a power outage that lasted for days.
 After that experience, we decided to buy a generator, but we’re just not sure what to buy.
 How big of a generator do I need to power my entire home?

-A: Many homes can experience inconvenient power outages that last for a few hours.
+A: Homes can experience inconvenient power outages that last for a few hours.
 When a power outage lasts for days, though, it can be dangerous.
-An emergency generator will keep the power on so you don’t have to experience frozen pipes, spoiled food, flooded basements, mold and mildew, or extreme temperatures.
-And if you have a medical condition that requires equipment powered by electricity, a power outage can be life-threatening.
-A backup plan in the event of harsh weather, wildfires, or a power grid failure means you don’t have to put your life on hold.
+An emergency generator will keep the power on and make frozen pipes, spoiled food, flooded basements, mold and mildew, or extreme temperatures a thing of the past.
+For those who have a medical condition that requires equipment powered by electricity, a power outage can be life-threatening.
+Having a backup plan in the event of harsh weather, wildfires, or a power-grid failure means that life can go on even if the power is out.

 Generators come in different wattages, and there are various types of generators for every need.
-Small generators can power an appliance or two, while a whole-home generator (sometimes called a home standby generator) can power an entire house.
-The size of the generator that you purchase will depend on how you plan to use it.
-Wondering, “How big of a generator do I need?”
-This guide will offer information and guidance on choosing the best generator for home use and what will work the best for you and your family.
+Small generators can power an appliance or two, while a whole-home generator (sometimes called a standby generator) can power an entire house.
+The size of the generator a homeowner will need to purchase will depend on how they plan to use it.
+Wondering “How big of a generator do I need?”
+If so, this guide will offer information and guidance on choosing one of the best standby generators for home use and what will be the best fit.

 First, understand starting, running, and surge wattage.

-The wattage, or power that the generator needs to make, is based on the number and type of devices or appliances that you want to operate.
+The wattage, or power that the generator needs to make, is based on the number and type of devices or appliances that it must operate.

 - Starting wattage.
 Starting wattage is the wattage needed for an appliance to start.
 This wattage is typically two to three times more than the running wattage or the amount required to keep the appliance running.
 Many electronic devices and appliances need more wattage to start up and require less wattage to keep running.
 When the power goes out, a generator will have to deal with a surge from all the appliances that run all the time: water heater, refrigerator, freezer, HVAC unit, etc. If a dishwasher, microwave, or washing machine is running at the time of the outage, the generator will need to power those on as well.

 - Running wattage.
 Running wattage, sometimes called rated wattage, is the amount of electricity that’s needed to keep an electronic device or appliance running.
-Many appliances will list the running wattage to help calculate how much wattage is needed to power everything.
-You can also look up the surge wattage to help determine generator size.
+Many appliances will list the running wattage to help shoppers calculate how much wattage is needed to power everything.
+It’s also wise to look up the surge wattage to help determine the correct generator size.

 - Surge wattage.
 Surge wattage is the highest amount of wattage that a generator can produce.
-If you want to run all of your appliances and devices off the generator, it’s advised to add 1,000 to 2,000 additional watts to cover the initial surge.
+If all of the home’s appliances and devices will need to run off the generator, it’s advised to add 1,000 to 2,000 additional watts to cover the initial surge.

 Know the difference between watts, amps, and volts.

-Electric current is the total amount of energy passing through a wire over a given period of time—but there are a few different measurements that measure how the energy passes.
-When you understand the difference between watts, amps, and volts, you can recognize the differences in electrical systems.
-If you’re having a whole-house generator installed, you won’t need to do any of this math yourself—your generator installer will take care of it all for you—but knowing these measures can help you make a more informed decision.
+Electric current is the total amount of energy passing through a wire over a given period of time—but there are a few different units that measure how the energy passes.
+Understanding the difference between watts, amps, and volts can make it simpler for a homeowner to recognize the differences in electrical systems.
+Homeowners who are having a whole-house generator installed won’t need to do any of this math or use a generator size calculator—the generator installer will take care of it all—but knowing these measures can help customers make a more informed decision.

-Think about the flow of electricity like water flowing in a river.
+It’s helpful for homeowners to think about the flow of electricity like water flowing in a river.
 Voltage measures the electric potential between two points, and it’s measured in volts.
-When a charge is moving from one point to another, this difference is measured in voltage.
+A charge moving from one point to another is measured in voltage.
 Like a river flows from a high point to a low point, voltage always travels from a high voltage (lots of potential) to a low voltage (little to no potential).

-Amps, or amperes, is how strongly a charge flows, measured in coulombs per second.
+Amps, or amperes, refer to how strongly a charge flows.
 In the river analogy, amps would be how much water passes a certain point in a given period of time.
-You may see amps and volts used together in a measurement known as volt-amperes, or VA.
+Amps and volts are often used together in a measurement known as volt-amperes, or VA.

 The goal of a generator, though, is not to just create electricity for no purpose—it needs to be put to work as a useful energy source, like heat or light.
-As current is created and flows from the generator into your home, the current will power whatever the generator is connected to.
+As current is created and flows from the generator into a home, the current will power whatever the generator is connected to.
 Wattage measures how much power a device actually uses.
-You can measure wattage with this formula: wattage = amps x voltage.
+Wattage is measured with this formula: wattage = amps x voltage.

 Determine the number of appliances and devices you’ll want to run, and calculate the total wattage.